- 7:00 pm - 9:00 pm

 They came to the United States, where Jaime received a Christian education and violin lessons with eminent violinist and teacher Cyrus Forough.
 But Jaime dreamed of being a missionary doctor, and in 1994 he entered the University of Illinois School of Medicine.
 In 1996, he left medical school and a promising medical career to follow God’s call to devote his life to full-time music ministry.
 Since 1988 he has traveled over 6 million air miles and has played on 6 continents and in over 80 countries (he’s waiting for an invitation to play for penguins in Antarctica to visit all 7 continents).
 He has recorded and released 17 albums.
 Find out more at: https://www.jaimejorge.com

-Jehovah Shalom Acapella is a six-member Seventh-day Adventist all male Ugandan🇺🇬 Gospel Inspirational Acapella Group from kampala, Uganda.
-Since their beginning in 2009, the group has performed at camps, festivals and coffee shops, corporate weddings, churches, birthday parties and so many occasions.
-They have opened for an award-winning artist Yvonne Chakachaka and performed at galas and events around their hometown.
+Jehovah Shalom Acapella is a six-member Seventh-day Adventist all male Ugandan🇺🇬 Gospel Inspirational Acapella Group from Kampala.
+Since their beginning in 2009, the group has performed at camps, festivals, coffee shops, corporate weddings, churches, birthday parties and many more occasions.
+They have opened for an award-winning artist, Yvonne Chakachaka and performed at galas and events around their hometown.
 Jehovah Shalom is currently working towards their first EP.

 Other notable achievements include: